jacobsowles/webhooks-demo/README.md

 # webhooks-demo

-Get a list of your latest GitHub commits using webhooks and serverless Google Cloud Functions
+Get email notifications of new GitHub commits using webhooks and serverless Google Cloud Functions